Guide: Initial git setup and mycode repo

 Each student has their own mycode repo, which manages all of the code for the coures assignments and labs.

 We create a personal repository for each student on GitHub.
-This repo will be named https://github.com/cs107e/spring24-[YOUR-GITHUB-USERNAME], where [YOUR-GITHUB-USERNAME] is replaced with your actual github username.
+This repo will be named https://github.com/cs107e/fall24-[YOUR-GITHUB-USERNAME], where the text [YOUR-GITHUB-USERNAME] is replaced with your actual github username.

 Your personal repository that resides on GitHub is your remote mycode repo.
 After we have set up your remote repo, you will connect it to a local mycode repo on your on your laptop.
 You will work on your code in the local repo and use git commands to exchange code between the local and remote repos.